Vintage Bus Tours

 Three Cities Vintage Bus Tour

-This long-established tour to Vittoriosa, Cospicua and Senglea starts from the seafront at Sliema (opposite Marks and Spencer) where it's not difficult to spot the vintage bus.
-It leaves at 1100 on Mondays to Saturdays but does not run on Sundays or public holidays.
+This long-established tour to Vittoriosa, Cospicua and Senglea starts from the seafront at Sliema, also picking up at local hotels.
+It leaves at 1045 on Mondays to Saturdays but does not run on Sundays or public holidays (in winter it may only run on selected days).
 The tour takes approximately 1 hour and 30 minutes.
 You can book through Hello Malta.

 It's worth booking in advance as the price includes a free transfer from various points and back (Cirkewwa and Bugibba for example).
 The price is €18 for adults, €12 for children.